 Watching the evening emergence also works well for finding bat entrances into a structure.
 Observers should be positioned at opposite corners of the structure so that an entire rectangular structure may be monitored by two people.
 By counting the exiting bats one evening during June-August, a low estimate of the colony can be obtained.
 This is important when determining the size and number of artificial roosts needed to manage a problematic colony.
 NEVER shine lights onto the structure during the emergence, as bats will refuse to exit.
 Finding these exits is also the first step in evicting bats from the structure.

 How many bats are in my bat house?

 Some mounting solutions prevent easy inspection of the box interior.
 Therefore, many folks find it just as fascinating to witness the nightly emergence.
 This event begins about fifteen minutes after your local sunset, and may last about thirty minutes.
 In Pennsylvania during July and August, bats will exit between 8:30 and 9:15 p.m. peaking between 8:45 and 9:00.
 By sitting on the ground so that the evening sky forms a relatively light, smooth backdrop behind your box.
 In this way you will see the bats emerging and they can easily be counted.
-Bats will not fly as often during high winds, heavy rain, or during a full moon, when they can be
+Bats will not fly as often during high winds, heavy rain, or during a full moon, when they can be more visible to predators.

 The Dawn Return